Penn National Gaming Hits $100 As New York Conversations Heat Up

-With investors anticipating the arrival of sports betting one of the country’s largest and ripest markets, the question become “how big will it get?” as opposed to “will it grow?”
+With investors in companies like Penn National anticipating the arrival of sports betting in one of the country’s largest and ripest markets, New York, the question become “how big will it get?” as opposed to “will it grow?”

 We hate to come right out and say “we told you so,” but… we kind of did.

 As the number of states adopting the practice of regulated sports betting continues to grow, the industry appears to have nowhere to go but up.

 Expansion combined with increased media visibility has also seen the practice of sports betting explode in terms of new players, with GeoComply reports showing that last weeks total wagering transactions were up 15% from the previous week alone.
 While this growth does coincide with the start of the NFL playoffs, it also takes place on a weekend with limited wagering options given the condensed schedule.

 2020 proved to be a year of uncertainty, and this instability has been reflected across the majority of financial markets.
 Yet, while COVID led to a few shakeups in the sporting calendar and a weak October, the growth in the sector has remained positively steady.

 As of yesterday’s closing, Bally’s (BALY) was trading up +5.2%, DraftKings (DKNG) +3.6%, and GAN Limited (GAN) 5.9%.
 While all positive indicators for those looking to further invest in the sector, a few factors likely contribute to Penn leading the way.

 Penn National owns and operates over 40 physical properties across the country, and with COVID vaccinations rolling out across the country, markets are expecting these locations to be operational at a greater capacity once lockdown are lifted.